Axelrod-Python/Axelrod/README.rst

 Publications
 ------------

-You can find a list of publications that make use or cite the library in [citations](https://github.com/Axelrod-Python/Axelrod/blob/master/citations.md).
+You can find a list of publications that make use of or cite the library in [citations](https://github.com/Axelrod-Python/Axelrod/blob/master/citations.md).

 Contributors